multiversx/mx-chain-go/txcache/README.md

      - The selection loop can terminate early if either of the following conditions is satisfied before all transactions are processed:
        - The accumulated gas of selected transactions meets or exceeds `gasRequested`.
        - The number of selected transactions reaches `maxNum`.

+### Paragraph 5

+On the node's side, the selected transactions are shuffled using a deterministic algorithm.
+This shuffling ensures that the transaction order remains unpredictable to the proposer, effectively preventing _front-running attacks_.
+Therefore, being selected first by the mempool does not guarantee that a transaction will be included first in the block.
+Additionally, selection by the mempool does not ensure inclusion in the very next block, as the proposer has the final authority on which transactions to include, based on **the remaining space available** in the block.